-The work shows us the progression of a character from “Hannah Before” (baritone Joshua Erdelyi-Götz) to “Hannah After” (mezzo-soprano Marie Campbell).
+The work shows us the progression of a character from “Hannah Before” (baritone Joshua Erdelyi-Götz) to “Hannah After” (mezzo-soprano Morgan Carter).
 The roles are a consequence of how, as a male tween in a small town, Hannah began to suspect that this gender wasn’t the right fit for her.

 As One, commissioned and developed by American Opera Projects, premiered in 2014 in Brooklyn, New York.
 The music and concept are by Laura Kaminski, with libretto by Mark Campbell and Kimberley Reed.
 Reed also contributed the video projected behind the stage, and served as inspiration for the work, having made her own transgender journey.